projen/projen/docs/api/API.md

 [github.AutoApproveOptions](#projen-github-autoapproveoptions)|Options for 'AutoApprove'.
 [github.AutoMergeOptions](#projen-github-automergeoptions)|*No description*
 [github.CheckoutWithPatchOptions](#projen-github-checkoutwithpatchoptions)|Options for `checkoutWithPatch`.
+[github.ContributorStatementOptions](#projen-github-contributorstatementoptions)|Options for requiring a contributor statement on Pull Requests.
 [github.CreatePullRequestOptions](#projen-github-createpullrequestoptions)|*No description*
 [github.DependabotAllow](#projen-github-dependabotallow)|You can use the `allow` option to customize which dependencies are updated.
 [github.DependabotGroup](#projen-github-dependabotgroup)|Defines a single group for dependency updates.